Supported by: Guinness Global Investors

 Kavita Puri

 Award-winning journalist, broadcaster and executive producer.
 She is the author of the critically-acclaimed Partition Voices: Untold British Stories, based on her BBC Radio 4 series which won the Royal Historical Society's Radio and Podcast Award and its overall Public History prize.
-Her book was recently adapted at the Donmar Warehouse in London.
+She is also the creator, writer and presenter of Three Million on BBC Sounds which was named a Podcast of the year in the Times, Guardian/Observer and This Week.
+The series won many awards, including Gold for Best New Podcast at the British Podcast Awards 2024, and the same year Puri was a finalist for the Orwell Prize for Journalism 2024.
+She is the Chair of the Women’s Prize for Non-Fiction 2025.

 Speakers are subject to change.